kebabtent/pogoprotos-php/README.md

 ## Legal

 This project is in no way affiliated with, authorized, maintained, sponsored or endorsed by Niantic, The Pokémon Company, Nintendo or any of its affiliates or subsidiaries.
-This is an independent and unofficial API library.
+This is an independent and unofficial collection of protobufs compiled to PHP-classes.
 The contents of this repository are a proof of concept and are for educational use only.
 Using this project might be against Niantic's TOS.